ZupIT/beagle-web-core/README.md

 9. Run the global **afterViewSnapshot** hook;
 10. Run the **afterViewSnapshot** hook of each component;
 11. Deserialize beagle actions into javascript functions;
-12. Evaluates contexts and expressions;
+12. Evaluate contexts and expressions;
 13. Interpret styles, converting the Beagle styling syntax to css;
 14. Run the global **beforeRender** hook;
 15. Run the **beforeRender** hook of each component;